tenstorrent/tt-metal/tech_reports/prog_examples/matmul_single_core/matmul_single_core.md

----
-title: Matmul (Single Core)
+# Matmul (Single Core)
----

-We\'ll build a program that will perform matmul operations on two tensors with equal-size inner dimension.
+We'll build a program that will perform matmul operations on two tensors with equal-size inner dimension.
 We will then go through specific sections of the program.